yudho/logistics-transport-sc-forecast-workshop/instructions.md

 Along with instructor, you can dive deeper on the dataset used, the transformation done, and the resulted CSV file structure in the notebook.
 Please wait until all cells are run before moving to the next step.
 Cells are successfully run when they display number on the left.
 When they show " \* ", it means that the cell is still running.

+**Important**: The second last cell will output the IAM Role Amazon Resource Name (ARN) to be used later by Forecast.
+Please take note of this string.
+It looks like arn\:aws\:iam\:\:xxxxxxxxxxxx:role/ForecastToS3

 ### A.7 Generate Related Time Series as Input Data
 Please open "02_prepare-related-time-series.ipynb" notebook and run all cells using the similar steps above.
 Here we are generating a related time series to support the target time series.
 Please make sure all cells are run.